Teriks/LibLSLCC/README.md

 Java is also required when building on *Nix platforms so that the ANTRL 4 tool can run.
 Make sure you have the latest version of Java available for your distribution installed and that it is runnable from the command line.

-Only the LibLSLCC, lslcc_cmd and LibraryDataScrapingTools projects are buildable on Mono.
+Only the LibLSLCC, lslcc_cmd and LibraryDataScrapingTools projects are buildable on Mono and the MonoDevelop-LibLSLCC.sln includes only these projects for convenience.

-You can open the provided Visual Studio solution on Linux using the latest version of MonoDevelop.
+You can open the provided MonoDevelop-LibLSLCC.sln solution on Linux using the latest version of MonoDevelop, Or you can build it from the command line using the xbuild command.
-You will need to unload or remove the LibLSLCCEditor, LSLCCEditor.CompletionUI and LSLCCEditorInstaller projects before building the solution with MonoDevelop as they will not build.
-This is because the editor is built using the WPF UI Framework which currently has no implementation in Mono, and the installer is Windows MSI based.

-MonoDevelop will complain some about trying to load the LSLCCEditorInstaller project, but you can just click through the error and then remove or unload the project as well as the other incompatible projects from the solution before building.

-Other than some of the projects in the solution being un-buildable under Mono, the build on *Nix platforms behaves the exact same way under XBuild as it does under MSBuild on Windows.
+Other than some of the projects in the solution being un-buildable under Mono, the build on *Nix platforms behaves the exact same way under xbuild/monodevelop as it does under MSBuild on Windows.